(Poos Ki Raat)

 Halku woke up and said, ‘Have you been to the field?’

 ‘Yes’, she said, ‘The whole crop has been ruined.
 Who sleeps like this?
-How did your spending the nights out here help?’
+How did your camping here all night help?’

 Halku reeled off an excuse, ‘Here I was dying, and you’re worried about the crop.
 I had such a severe stomach ache!’